 Studying in UK as an LGBT Student

-The LGBT community is discriminated in most countries of the world.
-It is reported that in 76 countries worldwide LGBTs face continual prosecution, including five of them, which still have the death penalty running for everyone stating their sexual orientation as an LGBT.
+It is reported from the Amnesty International that in 72 countries worldwide LGBTs face continual prosecution.
+Moreover, in eight of these countries a death penalty for everyone stating their sexual orientation as an LGBT is still running.

 But, with the consistent fight for their rights, many improvements are done in terms of acceptance and valuing the society’s diversity, leaving hope for them to finally state their sexual orientation freely.
 However, there’s a long way until LGBT people will no longer feel this mistreatment, particularly at universities.